Knewton/Zoidberg/EXAMPLE.md

     inches of snow owned by Mrs. Hilt's house = 29 inches of snow owned by Brecknock Elementary School = 17

+### Sentence 2
+    No data

 ## Correct response
     12 inches of snow

+***

+# Zoidberg Solution

+## The problem
+    Mrs. Hilt has $10.
+    She spends $3 on a toy truck and $2 on a pencil case.
+    How much money does she have left?

+## Digested problem
+    Mrs.  	Hilt  	has   	$     	10    	.
+    NNP   	NNP   	VBZ   	$     	CD    	.

+    She   	spends	$     	3     	on    	a     	toy   	truck 	and   	$     	2     	on    	a     	pencil	case  	.
+    PRP   	VBZ   	$     	CD    	IN    	DT    	NN    	NN    	CC    	$     	CD    	IN    	DT    	NN    	NN    	.

+    How   	much  	money 	does  	she   	have  	left  	?
+    WRB   	JJ    	NN    	VBZ   	PRP   	VB    	VBN   	.

+## Problem inference
+    I think this problem is about Mrs. Hilt money and asks a single question.

+## Parsed problem
+    Mrs. Hilt               	has                     	$                       	10                      	.
+    context                 	operator                	money                   	constant                	punctuation

+    Mrs. Hilt               	spends                  	$                       	3                       	on                      	1                       	toy truck               	and                     	$                       	2                       	on                      	1                       	pencil case             	.
+    context                 	operator                	money                   	constant                	conjunction             	constant                	subordinate             	coordinating_conjunction	money                   	constant                	conjunction             	constant                	subordinate             	punctuation

+    How much                	money                   	does                    	Mrs. Hilt               	have                    	left                    	?
+    asking                  	unit                    	q_start                 	context                 	q_stop                  	subordinate             	punctuation

+## Question 1

+### Question text
+    How much money does she have left?

+### Answer interpretation
+    The answer is the unknown value of money owned by Mrs. Hilt at the end of the problem.

+## Data extraction

+### Sentence 1
+    money owned by Mrs. Hilt = 10

+### Sentence 2
+    money spent by Mrs. Hilt on a toy truck = 3

+### Sentence 2
+    money spent by Mrs. Hilt on a pencil case = 3

+### Sentence 3
+    No data

+## Correct response
+    4 dollars